eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 services related to chronic or existing illnesses, as well as in connection with pregnancy and childbirth.

-## 3. EUDI Wallet ecosystem
+## 3. Roles within the EUDI Wallet ecosystem

 ### 3.1 Introduction

 This chapter describes the EUDI Wallet ecosystem as it is foreseen in the [European Digital Identity Regulation].
-The different roles in the EUDI Wallet ecosystem are described in Figure 1 and detailed in the following sections.
+The different roles in the EUDI Wallet ecosystem are depicted in Figure 1 and described in the following sections.

-Note that a single entity may combine multiple of the primary roles depicted in the figure, as long as that entity complies with all requirements, both legal and technical, for each of the roles.
+Note that a single entity may combine multiple of the roles depicted in the figure, as long as that entity complies with all requirements, both legal and technical, for each of the roles.
 In addition, potential conflicts of interest are to be avoided, but this issue is outside the scope of this ARF.